 When you do so much for others, surely you can take some time and do something for yourself.
 Here are some emotional self-care practices to reduce stress:

-- Take an exercise class or practise yoga to reduce stress
+- Take an exercise class or practise yoga

 - Download free meditation audios